 Please help us to keep communal areas clean and tidy by reporting any issues with rubbish, fly tipping, graffiti, grass cutting, grounds maintenance, or cleaning to us.

 You can also join us for a neighbourhood inspection in your area.
-These inspections provide the opportunity to look around your neighbourhood with your Neighbourhood Officer to highlight any concerns.
+These inspections provide the opportunity to look around your neighbourhood with your Neighbourhood Housing Officer to highlight any concerns.
 You can find more information about upcoming inspections on this page here.

 Gardening